 As the melt season progresses, smaller supraglacial streams dry up and their associated open-channel zone shrinks.
 Consequently, open-channel travel becomes secondary to interfluve travel.
-Under these conditions, meltwater delivery to the englacial system is further attenuated, yielding smaller diurnal variations (Fig.7).
-This suggests that in absence of a well-developed supraglacial stream/river network, slow interfluve meltwater transport has a "smoothing" effect on terminal outlet moulin discharge.
-Similar behavior has been observed or simulated (Arnold et al., 1998;Karlstrom et al., 2014) and is here explicitly modeled using RWF.
+Under these conditions, meltwater delivery to the englacial system is further attenuated, yield-ing smaller diurnal variations (Fig. 7).
+This suggests that in absence of a well-developed supraglacial stream-river network, slow interfluve meltwater transport has a "smoothing" effect on terminal outlet moulin discharge.
+Similar behavior has been observed or simulated (Arnold et al., 1998; Karlstrom et al., 2014) and is explicitly modeled here using RWF.

-6. Discussion
+6 Discussion